baneworks/deb-repo/README.md

 Version specification rewrite for end nodes of graph not supported, script just leave end nodes as is (see `taksSumVreq` for details).

+For educational purposes, nodes whose dependencies have already been processed are not added to the `.flatten`, respectively, the branches below the first root are not complete and cannot be processed independently.
+In a normal implementation, of course, nodes already encountered should be supplemented.

 # TODO